pkiroro01/OnboardingApp/README.md

 ## **Running Tests**

 To ensure everything is working correctly, you can run the tests using Jest.

+Ensure **Jest** is installed using `npm install jest`.

 To execute the tests, use:

 `npm test`